juliakrivchikova/simple-psp/README.md

 - Situations when acquirer system is failed to be resolved or interaction with an acquirer is failed are assumed to be out of scope

+## Further Improvements

+- Add support for snowflake ID generation
+- Add support for card number encryption with AES algorithm and hashing with HmacSHA256
+- Aspect based logging
+- Real database together with handling its availability issues
+- ...

 ## Error Handling

 - **400 Bad Request:** Invalid payment details.